litchie/exult-ios/content/bgkeyring/Readme.txt

 7	Version history
 -------------------
+version: 0.11.17
+	- Compatibility update with new Exult snapshot.
 version: 0.11.16
 	- I know I said this before, but this time I actually mean it: making healing services actually work for LB. *sigh*